 These attributes are nurtured long before children make the transition to primary school, says Platypus Junction’s group business director Felicity Hall.

 “It starts when they are quite young, when they are babies,” she says.
 “It’s about helping them have independence and confidence to try new things and really support their development.”

 A family-owned and operated business, Platypus Junction has a 23-year history of nurturing young children, with early learning centres in Croydon, Mulgrave and Langwarrin.
 The centres support children from three months old to four years.

 “Platypus Junction’s early learning curriculum supports a holistic approach to helping children build resilience for school and to help them become a well-rounded, independent little being,” says Hall.
 “How we can support that in early learning is through our curriculum, which is based on a learning-through-play model.

 “It’s about really guiding and shaping each child to bring out their confidence and identify where their interests lie.
 I think that’s where you start building the resilience.
 The children feel really happy and supported in what their interests are.
 It’s not just a set routine where they are made to do things they don’t want to do, which is not a healthy environment in which to thrive.”

-Platypus Junction’s curriculum is based on the National Quality Framework and incorporates philosophies from leading international educators to create an engaging, dynamic, nurturing and fun program for children.
+Platypus Junction’s curriculum is based on the National Quality Framework (NQF), incorporating philosophies from leading international education approaches to create an engaging, dynamic, nurturing and fun program.

 Source: The Age

-Our new purpose-built centre sets the benchmark in childcare.
+Our purpose-built centres set the benchmark in childcare.
 Don’t take our word for it, see for yourself and book a no obligation tour 1300 261 685.
 Book Tour